Trails conditions

 An educational component

-Since 2015, in collaboration with the ALCOA Foundation, we've been putting forward various offers related to environmental education and eco-citizenship.
+Since 2015, in collaboration with the ALCOA Foundation, we have developed various initiatives focused on education in sustainable tourism, environmental awareness, and eco-citizenship.

-This aspect is expressed in a number of ways and is present in various projects put forward by our cooperative.
-Our partnership with the ALCOA Foundation involves training a number of leaders and ambassadors to promote the environment and, more broadly, sustainable development.
+This commitment takes shape through a variety of projects led by our Cooperative.
+The partnership with the ALCOA Foundation includes the training of numerous leaders and ambassadors to promote environmental stewardship and, more broadly, ethical and eco-responsible tourism.

-Vallée Bras-du-Nord is very proud of this partnership and intends to spread the word about the benefits and positive spin-offs of this wonderful project, making the promotion of sustainable development and eco-citizenship its spearhead!
+Vallée Bras-du-Nord is extremely proud of this partnership and is committed to showcasing the positive impacts of this inspiring project — making the promotion of sustainable tourism in Québec and eco-citizenship its flagship cause.

 Our commitments to sustainable development

 For more than 10 years, as evidenced by the numerous awards it has won, the Vallée Bras-du-Nord cooperative has demonstrated its ability to innovate and successfully achieve the goals it sets itself.
 This astonishing success, particularly in sustainable tourism, is a source of great curiosity.
-The directors are regularly invited to share their experiences.
+The directors are regularly invited to share their experiences through conferences on sustainable tourism.

 Here are a few examples of our cooperative's eco-responsible actions and commitments: